The University of Chicago Medicine offers numerous benefits to both our part- and full-time employees.

 Dependent Care FSA

-This account works similarly to the Health Care FSA, and also has an annual maximum of $5,000.
+This account works similar to the Health Care FSA, and also has an annual cap based on the current IRS maximums.
 The Internal Revenue Service determines eligible expenses for child or elder care.

-Employees can choose to have pre-tax dollars deducted from their paycheck to cover out-of-pocket transportation costs to and from work.
-The program covers:
+Employees can choose to have a taxable deduction from their paycheck to cover out-of-pocket transportation costs to and from work.
+The program covers the following expenses:

-- Up to $130 a month in public transportation costs, such as train and bus tickets
+- Public transportation costs, such as train and bus tickets

 The University of Chicago Medicine offers lot and garage parking for a monthly fee.
 Nurses working the night shift receive free parking.